 New Zealand is a magical place.
-The pair of hard-to-reach islands way down south is famously home to more resident sheep than people, and far more than its fair share of natural beauty: rugged alpine mountains, dramatic beaches, sparkling lakes, and wide-open plains.
+The pair of scenically gifted islands way down south is famously home to more resident sheep than people, and far more than its fair share of natural beauty: rugged alpine mountains, dramatic beaches, sparkling lakes, and wide-open plains.

-It’s an easy destination from a travel logistics perspective: English is spoken, tourism infrastructure is plentiful, and the country is as well developed and safe as they come.
-This leaves outdoor lovers with plenty of energy to get out and explore with abandon, finding our challenge amidst the mountains and fjords.
+From a travel logistics perspective, New Zealand is easy.
+English is spoken, tourism infrastructure is plentiful, and the country is as developed and safe as they come.
+This leaves outdoor lovers with plenty of energy to get out and explore with abandon, finding both relaxation and challenge amidst the mountains and fjords.
 If you’re in search of the planet’s best nature holiday destinations, New Zealand should be high on your list.

 The outdoorsy culture, moderate summer climate, and wide variety of New Zealand’s stunning natural landmarks make it a premier destination for nearly every outdoor sport you can think of.
 If you’re into hiking, biking, boating, climbing, canyoning, camping, or all of the above and doing it all in beautiful places, New Zealand will be your paradise.